Season 1, Episode 15:

 - Answer Cut: When Carter informs Finch that she won't be helping them break into police headquarters to retrieve Tully's file, Finch just smiles and assures her that they have it covered.
 Cut to Fusco receiving a call from Reese.

 - Bait-and-Switch: Reese and Stanton are involved in an illegal rendition of a government official.
-The numbers station Reese is listening to, and the conversation with Snow, imply they're operating in a foreign country, but when Reese walks out the door he's shown to be in New York.
+The numbers station Reese is listening to, and the conversation with Snow, and the fact that John is CIA at this point and they're only supposed to operate outside US borders, imply they're operating in a foreign country, but when Reese walks out the door he's shown to be in New York.

 - Call-Back: Fusco got a commendation for getting Shot in the Ass in the previous episode.